-- Standard Admission requirements include a 2.75 (B-) minimum GPA (unweighted) and a 1000 SAT (combined Critical Reading and Math sections) or 21 ACT (Composite) score. - Conditional Admission requirements include a 2.25 minimum GPA (unweighted), 850 SAT (combined Critical Reading and Math sections) or 18 ACT (Composite score), and an interview with the Director of Admissions personnel. - Students who do not meet either of these standards will be reviewed on a case by case basis.
+- Standard Admission requirements include a 2.75 (B-) minimum GPA (unweighted) and a 1000 SAT (combined Critical Reading and Math sections) or 21 ACT (Composite Score).
+Essay and recommendation are optional. - Conditional Admission requirements include a 2.25 minimum GPA (unweighted), 850 SAT (combined Critical Reading and Math sections) or 18 ACT (Composite score), and an interview with the Director of Admissions personnel.
+Essay and recommendations are required. - Students who do not meet either of these standards will be reviewed on a case-by-case basis.